-Migrating to Unite Mail is the focus of phase one of the Office 365 rollout.
+Migrating to Unite Mail is the top priority of the Office 365 rollout.
 Through this cloud-based solution staff will access email, calendar, and other tools from anywhere and from virtually any device.
 The email migration (Unite Mail) process will include an upgrade to Office Productivity Suite and a partial implementation of Skype for Business—replacing Sametime Chat for instant messaging.
 The OneDrive for Business rollout has also begun.

-Unite Mail will be accessed with Unite Identity (single sign-on), like other enterprise applications (e.g. Umoja, iNeed and Docs).
+Unite Mail and Office 365 will be accessed with Unite Identity (one password for key UN apps), like other enterprise applications (e.g. Umoja, iNeed and Docs).

 - Unite Mail (Outlook) replaces Lotus Notes (unite.un.org/mail)

 - Office 2016 Productivity Suite (Word, Excel, PowerPoint, OneNote)

 - Unite Mail FAQs

 - Tips & Tricks

 - Training and guides for Unite Mail, Office 2016, Skype for Business, OneDrive for Business are available on iSeek.

 - Visit the project site to learn more: unite.un.org/office365

 - Access Unite Mail online: unite.un.org/mail